 At Jaluch we deliver a lot of D&I programmes (unconscious bias training too) but recently more clients are requesting a section on microaggressions.
 The reality is that it’s a phrase we are hearing more and more often so, is this a good opportunity for you to learn a bit more about it too?

 What is Microaggression?

-The second definition isn’t as broad as the first, it only refers to microaggression in relation to colour or race, not to any of the other protected groups protected by the Equality Act 2010 (age, disability, religion or belief, marriage or civil partnership, gender, sexual orientation, transgender, pregnancy or maternity).
+You will note that the latter definition is less wide than the first as it refers only to micro aggression in relation to colour or race, not to any of the other protected groups protected by the Equality Act 2010 (age, disability, religion or belief, marriage or civil partnership, gender, sexual orientation, transgender, pregnancy or maternity).

 Who came up with the concept?

 The focus purely on race and skin colour in the term Microaggression originates from the early 1970’s use of the phrase which was coined by Profession Chester M Pierce when talking about the insults and slurs he regularly witnessed towards Black people (of which he was one) in the US.
 Pierce was a professor of education and psychiatry at Harvard.

 What examples of it do we see in the workplace?